RTimothyEdwards/capiche/README.md

 	magiclayers['<layer_name>'] = '<paint_type>'

 This variable is used to map names used in Capiche to layer names used in magic.

+> [!NOTE]
+> Capiche skips the simulation if `poly` is in the name of the metal (conductor) layer and `diff` is in the name of the diffusion layer, since poly to diff is a transistor gate and not parasitic.
+> In the future it may make sense to add an option to the input file whether a layer is `poly` or `diff`.

+FasterCap isn't in the standard execution path, set the environment variable `FASTERCAP_EXEC` to the full path of FasterCap.

 ## Lower level routines: